 Ruling: No artificial noise-makers (including megaphones, whistles, thunder sticks, etc.) are allowed in the gym during basketball games.
-(Megaphones appropriately used by spirit cheerleaders are permitted if allowed by contest officials.)

 13. Cheerleaders place a game sign with the words "Pluck the Falcons!" on the gym wall above the stands.

 Ruling: This is an inappropriate sign and should not be displayed.
 Signs should reflect support of one's own school and team, and should not be aimed "at" an opponent.
 Prohibiting inappropriate signs from being posted can greatly diminish negative sportsmanship from fans and students.